core-wg/resource-directory/draft-ietf-core-resource-directory.md

 	  In order for an RD to be used for discovering resources registered with it, a lookup interface can be provided using this function set.
 This lookup interface is defined as a default, and it is assumed that RDs may also support lookups to return resource descriptions in alternative formats (e.g. Atom or HTML Link) or using more advanced interfaces (e.g. supporting context or semantic based lookup).
 	  </t>
 	  <t>
-	  This function set allows lookups for domains, endpoints and resources using attributes defined in the RD Function Set and for use with the CoRE Link Format.
+	  This function set allows lookups for Domains, endpoints and resources using attributes defined in the RD Function Set and for use with the CoRE Link Format.
 The result of a lookup request is the list of links (if any) in CoRE Link Format corresponding to the type of lookup.
-The target of these links SHOULD be the actual location of the domain, endpoint or resource, but MAY be an intermediate proxy e.g. in the case of an HTTP lookup interface for CoAP endpoints.
+The target of these links SHOULD be the actual location of the Domain, endpoint or resource, but MAY be an intermediate proxy e.g. in the case of an HTTP lookup interface for CoAP endpoints.
 	  </t>

         <t>The lookup interface is specified as follows: